ZEN-universe/ZEN-garden/docs/files/developer_guide/adding_param_variable_constraint.rst

 .. tip::

     This guide assumes you have a good understanding of Python and the ZEN-garden framework.
-    ZEN-garden already has plenty of functionalities, so check out the :ref:`math_formulation.math_formulation` and :ref:`notation.notation` for more information on how to use the existing functionalities.
+    ZEN-garden already has plenty of functionalities, so check out the :ref:`mathematical_formulation.mathematical_formulation` and
+    :ref:`notation.notation` for more information on how to use the existing functionalities.

 .. _adding_elements.adding_sets: